maddarikatu/fcal/README.md

 **NOTES**

 * In the case of `-Ss` or `-sS` the second option overrides the first.
-* Printing the stirng works best when no other argument is provided.
+* Printing the string works best when no other argument is provided.
 * All printed text is only in french (not a bug) (working on multilanguage)
 * Currently, not providing `[day]` or `[month]` results on the program calculating as if 1 was passed in each case (TODO).